National Register Listings in Grant County, New Mexico

 Grant County Timeline

-This timeline provides a glimpse into the major events and milestones that have shaped the history of Grant County, New Mexico.
+This timeline provides a concise overview of the key events in the history of Grant County, New Mexico.

 - 1803: The Louisiana Purchase gives the United States control over the area that would later become Grant County.